-BJ’s Wholesale Club is a popular chain that does close to $13 billion in business per year and has expanded beyond grocery to offer products like gas, electronics, clothing, and more.
+BJ’s Wholesale Club is a popular chain that does more than $15 billion in business per year and has expanded beyond grocery to offer products like gas, electronics, clothing, and more.
 BJ’s is a leading presence on the East Coast, with over 200 wholesale stores.
 For vendors looking to begin a relationship with this chain, it’s wise to review BJ’s pallet requirements first.

 BJ's Pallet Requirements

 An Overview of BJ’s Pallet Requirements

 BJ’s Wholesale Club has strict standards when it comes to pallet size, uniformity, and appearance.
 Here is a summary of BJ’s pallet requirements for domestic suppliers.
 Suppliers are encouraged to confirm this information directly with BJ’s to ensure it includes the latest updates.

 - CHEP, PECO, and iGPS pallets are accepted.

 - Pallets must be four-way entry, with dimensions of 40-by-48 inches.
 Pallets outside these dimensions must be pre-approved by the company.

 - Wood pallets must meet GMA Hardwood Standards.

 - Pallets must be in “excellent” condition, which means no signs of prior repairs, broken or cracked boards, splinters, or loose hardware.